bricksdont/sockeye-toy-models/README.md

 # Investigating significance testing of NMT models

+This is a quick test to see if setting a different random seed can cause significant differences in translation quality according to paired bootstrap.

+The data I am using is WMT 14 EN-DE, all the preprocessing and training options are widely used.

 Here are some ways to reproduce my results, ordered by convenience:

 ## Single command

-Run the following on an instance that has Python and access to 1 GPU:
+Run the following on an instance that has Python 3 and access to 1 GPU:

     curl -sL https://gist.githubusercontent.com/bricksdont/b5118b8b08b8270f15dc595e9579b48b/raw/fd35abbedfb839531253a91e7e0a2ceb5a9a0052/bootsTRAP.sh | bash